jbytecode/juliacaller/README.md

 Julia statements and expressions that sent from the Java side.
 The result is then handled in Java side as primitives, JSONObjects and JSONArrays.

+## First things first!
+Don't forget to install the JSON package in your Julia environment before running JuliaCaller.
+JuliaCaller first tries to install the JSON package when its first use, however, this may take time and the maximum number of tries of connection may be exceed.

 # javax.script interface
 JuliaCaller implements javax.script interface, that is, it can be used as a scripting engine in Java.

 # Examples

+Here is the section of examples.
+For now, we have only tests in the source code.
+Please have a look at the test folder.

 ## Getting primitives
 This example create a scripting environment for Julia.
 The statement 'a = 3' is sent to Julia and the result is handled from Java.